rust-lang/core-team/minutes/core-team/meetings.md

 * [2019-12-04](https://youtu.be/2-Rubo9Zr3E)
 * [2019-12-11](https://youtu.be/08gvVkahGrc)
 * 2019-12-18 - Only a few people were able to attend so nothing substantive was discussed.
+* 2019-12-25 - Cancelled because of the holiday.
+* 2020-01-01 - Cancelled because of the holiday.
+* 2020-01-08 - Did not record due to technical difficulties.